 In 1960, Morocco's population was 11.6 million.

-In 1961, the reign of Hassan II began, during which Morocco had one of the worst human rights records in Africa and the world.
+During the early 1960s, under the leadership of Hassan II, Morocco had one of the worst human rights records in both Africa and the world.

-Mohammed al-Mokhtar Soussi (1900–1963) played an important role in the transition to independence.
+Mohammed al-Mokhtar Soussi, a writer who played an important role in the transition to independence, died in 1963.

 In February 1964, a formal peace agreement was signed between Algeria and Morocco following the Sand War.